 I am well renowned for the quantity of peanut butter I consume.
-If it weren’t somewhat grotesque and slightly concerned, it would actually be pretty impressive.
+If it weren’t somewhat grotesque and slightly concerning, it would actually be pretty impressive.
 So why not fuel my own addiction, I figured, by making chewy peanut butter bars slathered in dark chocolate?

 Kind of like a nougat-less Snickers (because I watched Gourmet Makes Snickers episode and ain’t nobody got time for nougat) these mini odes to nut butter are everything I want them to be.
 They’re vegan, gluten free, refined sugar free (chocolate dependent) and FODMAP friendly.
 Because they use cocoa butter, they are solid at room temperature.
 This means that they are one of those rare snack bar recipes that can actually be transported!
 Taken to the office!
 Fancy that!